Expert writing, ChatGPT-like tools and originality

 Writing with AI to substitute writing-thinking

 With AI, there is another mode of writing that is not shown in the figure above: We skip or strip the thinking part at the left and go straight to AI-assisted writing of the text.
-The goal is to substitute the writing-thinking, i.e., instruct AI tools to generate text or let it auto complete from context.
+The goal is to substitute the writing-thinking, i.e., instruct AI tools to generate text, maybe in some agentic fashion, or let it auto complete from context.
 Depending on the mode at which AI tools are used, the user may engage in a dialog to iteratively refine the AI output, and at some point pulling the output over or manually refining it.

 The NeurIPS LLM policy says: “Therefore, while authors are welcome to use any tool they wish for preparing and writing the paper, they must ensure that all content is correct and original.”